ODBC on Linux and UNIX platforms

 Testing DSN connections

-isql -v DSN_NAME db_username db_password
+isql -v DSN_NAME db_user_name db_password

-If isql successfully connects to your DSN it should display a banner and a "SQL>" prompt:
+If isql successfully connects to your DSN, it should display a banner and a SQL> prompt:

-bash-2.05$ isql -v my_dsn username password
+bash-2.05$ isql -v my_dsn my_user my_password

 +---------------------------------------+